-Statistics Program Home
+Welcome to the Statistics Program

 Graduate students in the STAT Program find that the combination of rigorous classes, faculty-student Research Interaction Teams (RIT’s), computational support, and thesis research prepare them well for the job market.
 The Program also offers students from other disciplines a variety of courses to supplement their own field of study.

-All recent graduates have found good positions in academia, government or the private sector.
+All recent graduates have found good positions in academia, government, or the private sector.
 In particular, the nearby presence of the federal government offers almost unlimited opportunities for graduates with advanced degrees in statistics.

 Biostatistics/Bioinformatics is an important research field in Statistics with immensely broad applications in public health, medical, and biological research.
 Bioinformatics is an emerging field with rapid development and has significant overlap with Biostatistics.
 The new Bioinformatics/Biostatistics (STAT-BB) concentration addresses the increasing research opportunities and the educational needs of this burgeoning field.
 To learn more details and information about STAT-BB Program, please visit the following.